Book Now

 You will be transferred to the hotel of your stay for the much-deserved rest after enduring a rather strenuous trek in the Khumbu region.
 Later in the evening, you may stroll around in the streets of Thamel and the surrounding areas.
 Your meal plan includes breakfast and farewell dinner, and an overnight stay in Kathmandu.

 Your Everest Base Camp in the beautiful Khumbu region and the vicinity of Mount Everest comes to an end today.
-You may go for some last-minute souvenir shopping for your near and dear ones in the native place.
+You may go for some last-minute souvenir shopping for your near and dear ones in your native place.
 Extend your trip if you want to try Trekking Planner’s other packages in this land of adventure at the foothills of the Himalayas.

 You shall be escorted to the Tribhuvan International Airport (KTM) at least three hours prior to your flight schedule.
 Trekking Planner’s representative shall assist you with your departure.
 They hope that the adventure in this land of mysticism has created a strong and positive impression about this nation, enough to bring you back again.
 Have a safe and happy journey ahead.

-Trip Map
+Trip Duration

 • This trip departs every day of the year.